pressoholics/prso-content-syndication-toolkit/readme.txt

 Bugfix for canonical pretty permalinks.
 Improved push speed on post publish.

 = 1.0.4 =
-New option added.
+New option added (Settings > Content Syndication menu in Wordpress).
 You can now choose to syndicate Wordpress Posts instead of custom Sydication Post type.

 == Upgrade Notice ==